DocRaptor/docraptor-swagger/README.md

 - invalid_sync
 - invalid_async

+## Layout

+`script/` are tools to run things, should be fairly obvious.

+`config.*.json` are the language specific config files for doing code generation.
+You can change thing like class and package names here.

+`test/` are the source files for using a native client.

+`clients/` are the auto-generated client files.
+These are deleted and regenerated whenever you run a test.

 ## Scratchlist of Issues
 While we're still sorting out the basics here's a list of crazy things
 - java does not have file deserialization support